Fate-Grand-Automata/FGA/README.md

 ## How to configure?
 For how the settings work, see the original [Fate-Grand-Order_Lua][FGOLua] project.

-Autoskill configuration can be created at `Settings/AutoSkill/Manage Autoskill configurations`.
+AutoSkill configuration can be created at `Settings/AutoSkill/Manage AutoSkill configurations`.
-You won't be prompted at script start for the config to use.
-You need to set the `Settings/AutoSkill/Selected Autoskill Config` value.
-If you've set a Servant or CE in the currently selected Autoskill configuration and Autoskill is Enabled, then support selection mode is assumed to be preffered.
+If you've set a Servant or CE in the selected AutoSkill configuration and AutoSkill is Enabled, then support selection mode is assumed to be preferred.

 ## Where to put Servant/CE images?
 Put Servant images in `Fate-Grand-Automata/support/servant` folder and CE images in `Fate-Grand-Automata/support/ce` folder.

 The app has some common Servant/CEs inbuilt.
 You can extract them using the `Extract Default Support Images` option.
+The app should extract them automatically when you go to the Support settings screen.
 If you want to use any other preferred servant or ce, you have to create their images using `Support Image Maker` script.

 Instead of having to select multiple ascension images for a servant, you can put all the images of a servant in a folder and select the folder in settings.